-Exams will be held from July 5, 2017 (Wednesday) to July 6, 2017 (Thursday).
-Notification of specific dates, times and venues will be sent out on June 23, 2017 (Friday).
-The Graduate School will provide notification of exam results by postal mail sent out on July 14 (Friday).
+Exams will be held from July 4, 2018 (Wednesday) to July 5, 2018 (Thursday).
+Notification of specific dates, times and venues will be sent out on June 22, 2018 (Friday).
+The Graduate School will provide notification of exam results by postal mail sent out on July 13 (Friday).
 If you fail to gain admission through Special Selection, you have the option of subsequently taking the Written Examination Selection.

-Dates Subjects/Tests Time A + 21 (M) English August 21 (Mon.)
-Academic Exam I 9:00 to 11:00 August 22 (Tue.)
+Dates Subjects/Tests Time August 20 (Mon.)
+Foreign Language Proficiency (English) Academic Exam I 9:00 to 11:00 August 21 (Tue.)
 Academic Exam II (- oral assessment) To be announced

-^{} All lectures, studio-teaching programs and Master's thesis guidance of the Specialization in International Infrastructure (IGSI) are conducted in English, and the Master's thesis is also to be written in English.
+\ All lectures, studio-teaching programs and Master's thesis guidance of the Specialization in International Infrastructure (IGSI) are conducted in English, and the Master's thesis is also to be written in English.

-- Before submitting application documents, individuals applying for the Specialization in International Infrastructure (IGSI) must consult with a faculty member whom they would like as an academic advisor or with one of the faculty members who handles inquiries.
-If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand. - Those applying to the Specialization in International Infrastructure (IGSI) may also apply to the Urban Infrastructure Field concentration of the Specialization in Infrastructure and Urban Society as a second option.
+- \ Before submitting application documents, individuals applying for Specialization in International Infrastructure (IGSI) must first consult with a faculty member whom they would like as an academic advisor or with a faculty member who handles inquiries.
+If you wish to select an academic advisor marked with (\) in the faculty members list on pp. 24-29, be sure to contact them beforehand. - \ Those applying to the Specialization in International Infrastructure (IGSI) may also apply to the Urban Infrastructure Field concentration of the Specialization in Infrastructure and Urban Society as a second option.